AnggaR96s/Reforestation/README.md

-## What kind of bagel can fly?
-A plain bagel.
+## What did one wall say to the other wall?
+I'll meet you at the corner!